trashiphuntsho/NFR/README.md

 **Aspects:** Data Protection, Access Control, Logging and Auditability, Vulnerability Management, Secure Coding.

-*   **Data Protection:** All data in transit shall be secured using TLS 1.3.
-All sensitive data at rest shall be encrypted using AES-256 or a stronger encryption standard.
+*   **Data Protection:** All data in transit shall be secured using [TLS 1.3].
+All sensitive data at rest shall be encrypted using [AES-256] or a stronger encryption standard.
 *   **Access Control:** Support both RBAC and ABAC; maintain an auditable access control matrix mapping roles/attributes to permissions; enforce least privilege and MFA for privileged operations.
 A comprehensive access control matrix detailing roles, attributes, and corresponding permissions shall be maintained and auditable.
 *   **Logging and Auditability:** All user actions and critical system events shall be comprehensively logged, with logs stored securely and immutably for a minimum of 12 months to facilitate forensic analysis and compliance.
 *   **Vulnerability Management:** The system shall undergo annual penetration testing and vulnerability assessments by a party selected by the Procuring Authority.
 All critical and high-severity vulnerabilities identified shall be remediated within 3 and 7 calendar days, respectively.